khurrumsaleem/pynuctran/README.md

 ## Features

 - Friendly to all physicists!
-In order to understand the method implemented in PyNUCTRAN, you only need to know Poisson distribution and matrix multiplications!
+In order to understand the method implemented in PyNUCTRAN, you only need to know <a href="https://en.wikipedia.org/wiki/Poisson_distribution" target=_blank>Poisson distribution</a> and <a href="https://en.wikipedia.org/wiki/Matrix_multiplication" target=_blank>matrix multiplications</a>!
 Free from math jargons, hard-to-understand algorithms and approximations.
 - Capable of simulating complex transmutation chains.
 - PyNUCTRAN simulates the actual transmutations processes without losing the accuracy of the computation.
 - Helps nuclear physics students to understands transmutation processes through simulations.
 They can create, study and design any depletion chains and simulate the transmutations.